 No matter the size of a home, everyone has a kitchen and at least bathroom.
 These areas are prime spaces to upgrade.
 Every year, homeowners remodel over 10.2 million kitchens and 14.2 million bathrooms.
 When you remodel a kitchen or a bathroom, you have a number of areas on which you could focus.

 Popular remodeling trends for both are heading towards simplified designs with high-quality features.
 Natural wood cabinets, stone countertops, and flagstone floors are rising as a way to make the bathroom a relaxing and aesthetically-pleasing space.
+Having the right colors painted is also critical.
 Walk-in showers are gaining ground over luxury tubs and kitchen appliances are taking a step back from stainless steel.
 Making renovations like these can often generate over a 100% ROI on your home when you eventually sell it.

 The first impression of a home is often how prospective buyers will make a decision on purchasing it, and the curb appeal is what creates that first impression.
 When you spend as little as 5% of your home’s value on landscaping, you can see an ROI of as much as 150% when you go to sell.
 This math makes sense, as a healthy lawn, green trees, and blooming flowers can easily make a house more attractive and appealing.